yihongXU/CANUREID_ICPR2020Oral/README.md

 This is a github portal to the implementation of [CANU-ReID: A Conditional Adversarial Network for Unsupervised person Re-IDentification](https://arxiv.org/abs/1904.01308), ICPR 2020 (Oral), based on [Mutual Mean-Teaching: Pseudo Label Refinery for Unsupervised Domain Adaptation on Person Re-identification](https://openreview.net/forum?id=rJlnOhVYPS).

 #### Please visit https://gitlab.inria.fr/gdelorme/CANU_REID_MMT to the complete code implemented mainly by [Guillaume](https://github.com/ragondyn) and partially by Yihong.
-Due to licence issues, we currently only release code for CANU-MMT.
-We will update the code for SSG asap.
+Due to licence issues, we currently only release code for CANU-MMT: we will update the code for SSG asap.

 **If you like the work, please star the project and cite:**